morrownr/88x2bu/README.md

 Find the correct setting here: http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2

-Set it temporarily:
+Set it temporarily
 ```bash
 $ sudo iw reg set US
 ```
 Note: Substitute your country code if you are not in the United States.

-Set it permanently:
+Set it permanently
 ```bash
 $ sudo nano /etc/default/crda